 No matter which plan you choose, you will have to answer a few questions before you can start streaming the first time.
 This is largely to see what kind of content you’re interested in for recommendations, and it can be skipped if you want to start streaming even sooner.

 If you’re a Hulu + Live TV subscriber, you have to set up a Home network in order to gain access to local TV channels.
 You can only have one Home network, but you can change it up to four times a year for free.
 You will not be able to stream TV stations on non-mobile devices while away from your Home network.

-- 3.0 Mbps — Recommended speed for Hulu’s streaming library.
+- 3.0 Mbps — Recommended speed for standard streaming.

 - 8.0 Mbps — Recommended speed for live TV streaming.